Predict and Prepare Part I

 This philosophy even applies to the reconditioned parts and probes we sell.
 Since we have been in business for 15 years, we have virtually unlimited historical data on component failures for all major makes and models and their subassemblies and can predict most failures.
 High-failure components, even if they are functional, are proactively replaced prior to quality assurance to ensure reliability and longevity.

 Being prepared and predicting problems was a great lesson learned as a child and is what separates a great service and support model from an adequate one.
-If you have any questions on this or anything else ultrasound related, please email me at: email@example.com.
+If you have any questions on this or anything else ultrasound related, please email Conquest Imaging at: firstname.lastname@example.org.